Subterranean termites cause damages amounting to over a billion-dollar annually – try the Subterranean Termites Treatment. Check these termite images.

 Subterranean termite treatment needs to begin with prevention.
 Since these species thrive in moist areas and wooden structures that are in contact with the soil, the best way to prevent them from finding their way into your home is to treat the surrounding soil around your house.

 Soil treatment involves the injection of short-lived toxins in the surrounding ground surface and foundation of your home.
 Mostly, these toxins will have a life span of 5 years.
 You may want to keep track of dates to keep you aware of how long your soil remains in a toxic state.

-With severe subterranean termite infestations, it is most recommended for you to seek the services of a professional pest control agency.
+With severe subterranean termite infestations, it is most recommended for you to seek a professional pest control agency’s services.
 Have them diagnose the extent of infestation and damage to your home and discuss the treatment approach.

-Although older homes may not be as stringent with termite pre-treatments upon selling, there are certain states that require a complete and thorough termite inspection with a mandatory order for the owner to shoulder any termite treatments needed.
+Although older homes may not be as stringent with termite pre-treatments upon selling, certain states require a complete and thorough termite inspection with a mandatory order for the owner to shoulder any termite treatments needed.